 [Commission a Poem]

 Doncaster based charity b:Friend commissioned me to write a poem which would feature as the main campaign drive to recruit more volunteer “befrienders” to pair with isolated elderly neighbours in the community.
-The poem was then set to a short film which was featured across their social media, gaining over 5k views on Facebook.
+The poem was then set to a short film which was promoted across their social media, gaining over 5k views on Facebook.

 Cut | Out was a collaboration with Doncaster writer and creative writing facilitator Michéle Beck.
-Michéle runs a regular community creative writing group at the PFG in Intake, Doncaster.
+Michéle runs a community creative writing group at the PFG in Intake, Doncaster.
 The PFG is made up of people who live in Doncaster and who have current or previous lived experience of mental ill-health.
 It was supported by Adult, Family & Community Learning at Doncaster Council.

 Review of Earth Girls by Lisa Brockwell—Plumwood Mountain